What does Displacement look like in the Middle East

 What is God doing today among displaced people in the Middle East?

 Ongoing conflicts in the Middle East have displaced the largest number of people of any region in the world.
-It is impossible to accurately count the number of internally displaced people (IDPs) and refugees – those who remain in their home country – let alone the hundreds of thousands who have died.
+It is impossible to accurately count the number of refugees and internally displaced people (IDPs) – those who remain in their home country – let alone the hundreds of thousands who have died.

 • Palestinian refugees - 1.5 million.

 • Sudan - 3.2 million IDPs and 4.5 million refugees.